xTool P2S vs Glowforge Pro: The 2026 CO₂ Laser Showdown

 Final Verdict: Why the xTool P2S is the Better CO2 Laser Value in 2026

-After the 2026 refresh across specifications, workflow, software control, and value, the xTool P2S emerges as the stronger value pick versus the legacy Glowforge Pro, offering superior performance, features, and value.
+After the 2026 refresh across specifications, workflow, software control, and value, the xTool P2S emerges as the stronger value pick versus the legacy Glowforge Pro, offering a stronger spec and workflow path for many makers.

 See how the Glowforge Pro stacks up against other competitors in ourGlowforge Pro vs OMTech Polar comparison.
 For a broader look at the market, explore our guide to theBest Laser Cutters of 2026.